 This technology eliminates the need for cash, cards, POS terminals, and QR codes.
 Customers can authorize via a smartphone app by entering a license plate number, connecting a card to it, and selecting whether to turn on two-factor authentication.

-A zero-click payment option provides businesses with an opportunity to increase revenue by decreasing service time and therefore being able to serve more customers.
+A zero-click payment option powered by artificial intelligence development provides businesses with an opportunity to increase revenue by decreasing service time and therefore being able to serve more customers.
 But most importantly, drivers can benefit from this technology by saving time, effort, and money.

 All in all, automated payments powered by AI are a win-win solution.